How Modularity Enables Change in Technology

 The Progression of Lab Automation

 HighRes Biosolutions has used a variety of automation tools and processes to ensure lab success over time.
-Modularity has been at the center of it all, and this approach is now both tested and trusted by leading life science laboratories across the globe.
+Modularity has been at the center of it all and now, this approach is both tested and trusted by leading life science laboratories across the globe.

 Modularity is the primary means of future-proofing the automated life science lab today, and no modularity discussion is complete without looking at distribution.

 Modularity and Distribution

-The Evolution of Nucleus™
+The Evolution of Nucleus®

-As a business, HighRes Biosolutions can trace its founding in the need for modularity in lab automation with the invention of the MicroDock and MicroCart – the first dockable laboratory workspaces.
-The MicroDock – a device that allows users to distribute devices and other lab resources across the lab wherever and whenever they are needed – allowed effortless device distribution both within and across work cells.
-MicroDock technology ushered in a new era of modular automation, and it remains the cornerstone modular workflow approaches today.
+The MicroDock allows users to effortlessly distribute devices and other lab resources across the lab wherever and whenever they are needed, both within and across work cells.
+MicroDock technology ushered in a new era of modular automation, and it remains the cornerstone modular workflow approach today.

-As a modularity-focused tool, the Nucleus Table, for example, expands workflow capabilities, enabling device distribution, system componentry, and sample distribution.
-Nucleus promotes modularity both on its own and together with Cellario™ to maximize device use and sample integrity through distribution.
+As a modularity-focused tool, the Nucleus table expands workflow capabilities, thus enabling device distribution, system componentry, and sample distribution.
+Nucleus promotes modularity both on its own and together with Cellario™ software to maximize device use and sample integrity through distribution.